-Some gardeners argue that your color is controlled by the amount of aluminum you have in your soil such that high amounts of aluminum give you blue flowers while low amounts give you pink flowers.
+Some gardeners argue that your colour is controlled by the amount of aluminium you have in your soil such that high amounts of aluminium give you blue flowers while low amounts give you pink flowers.
 That only accounts for part of the story.

-The other part is that your green hydrangea flowers will change colors once they are exposed to longer days of light.
-Light gives your plant the power it needs to change color.
-In fact, that color might last for weeks at a time and then suddenly your hydrangea turns to green again as the days start to shorten.
+The other part is that your green hydrangea flowers will change colours once they are exposed to longer days of light.
+Light gives your plant the power it needs to change colour.
+In fact, that colour might last for weeks at a time and then suddenly your hydrangea turns to green again as the days start to shorten.
 The white, pink, and blue pigments will lose energy once the days get shorter and they will start to fade away.
 When this happens, the green flowers take back over.

 Sometimes you might notice your hydrangea has green flowers all season.
 You might actually have a variety called Limelight.
 Not everyone pays attention to the varieties that they have in their garden and might be caught off guard by a plant that is regularly green all year round.

 These are relatively new plants that have smaller leaves and their flowers turn green and then become white as they fade.
 But if you have any other type of hydrangea and you still have green flowers, it is very likely just do to your weather conditions.